 Because delirium greatly worsens prognosis for hospitalized patients, prevention should be emphasized.
 Hospital staff members should be trained to take measures to maintain orientation, mobility, and cognition and to ensure sleep, good nutrition and hydration, and sufficient pain relief, particularly in older patients.
 Family members can be encouraged to help with these strategies.

-The number and doses of drugs should be reduced if possible.
+The number and doses of medications should be reduced if possible.

 Delirium is more common among older people.
 About 15 to 50% of older patients experience delirium at some time during a hospital stay.
 For older patients in an ICU, risk of delirium (ICU psychosis) is particularly high.

 Stress of any kind impairs cholinergic function, thus contributing to delirium.
 Older people are particularly vulnerable to reduced cholinergic transmission, increasing their risk of delirium.
-Anticholinergic drugs can contribute.
+Anticholinergic medications can contribute.